myselfshravan/wiz-hack/README.md

 - `dominant_color` mode is great for animated content (vibrant scenes)
 - use `--audio-brightness` with music videos for double sync (colors + beats)
 - `--color-smoothing 0.7` prevents seizure-inducing color flashes
-- film this setup and watch the LinkedIn engagement go CRAZY

 **requirements:**